This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Help NowMedical Malpractice Lawsuit

-You might have a case for medical malpractice if a doctor or other medical caregiver failed in providing care to you or your child, resulting in or contributing to the diagnosis of cerebral palsy.
+You might have a case for medical malpractice if a doctor or other medical caregiver failed to provide care to you or your child, resulting in or contributing to the diagnosis of cerebral palsy.

 However, you’ll need to prove that a medical mistake happened and that an established standard was not met.